Bankruptcy 101: Reaffirmation Agreement

 A Chapter 7 Liquidation Bankruptcy is a reprieve for Americans who are drowning in debt and are receiving harassment from debt collectors.
 When you file bankruptcy, a court order known as an automatic stay prevents any further efforts by collection agencies to collect the amount owed.
 To qualify for this, you need to take the means test.

 After the bankruptcy case is over, most debt will be wiped out (discharged) and you’ll no longer have personal liability.
-Some kinds of debt like child support or tax debt are exempt and cannot be discharged in bankruptcy
+Some kinds of debt like child support or tax debt are exempt and cannot be discharged in bankruptcy.

 While secured creditors can no longer sue you for the debt after bankruptcy, they still have a lien on the property that secured the debt.
 That means that even if you no longer have personal liability to repay the debt, the creditor can still repossess the collateral.
 A reaffirmation agreement may let you keep the property even after bankruptcy.
 Contact a bankruptcy attorney for more information.